Reservist: Finland

-The Finnish Defence Forces is based on a universal male conscription.
-All men above 18 years of age are liable to serve either 6, 9 or 12 months.
+The Finnish Defence Forces are based on universal male conscription.
+All men above 18 years of age are required to serve either 6, 9, or 12 months.
 Yearly about 27,000 conscripts are trained.
 80% of the males complete the service.
 The conscripts first receive basic training, after which they are assigned to various units for special training.
 Privates who are trained for tasks not requiring special skills serve for 6 months.
-In technically demanding tasks the time of service is 9, or in some cases 12 months.
+In technically demanding tasks, the time of service is 9, or in some cases, 12 months.
 Those selected for NCO (non-commissioned officer) or officer training serve 12 months.
 At the completion of the service, the conscripts receive a reserve military rank of private, lance corporal, corporal, sergeant or second lieutenant, depending on their training and accomplishments.
 After their military service, the conscripts are placed in reserve until the end of their 50th or 60th living year, depending on their military rank.
 During their time in reserve, the reservists are liable to participate in military refresher exercises for a total of 40, 75 or 100 days, depending on their military rank.
 In addition, all reservists are liable for activation in a situation where the military threat against Finland has seriously increased, in full or partial mobilization or in a large-scale disaster or a virulent epidemic.
 The males who do not belong to the reserve may only be activated in case of full mobilization, and those rank-and-file personnel who have fulfilled 50 years of age only with a specific parliamentary decision.